What Is Vicodin?

 - Nausea and vomiting.

 Vicodin abusers often turn to fraudulent means, such as “doctor shopping,” to procure more and more of the drug.
-Because of their intense focus on the Vicodin, everything else in their life takes a back seat, and their personal, professional and financial situation may begin to unravel.
+Because of their intense focus on Vicodin, everything else in their lives takes a back seat, and their personal, professional and financial situations may begin to unravel.

 Effects of Vicodin Abuse